-Fix Audio and Visual not Sync in Premiere Pro after being imported to the timeline.
-In this way, we can fix the video that does not fit between audio and visual in adobe premiere pro.
+Fix Audio and Visual not syncing in Premiere Pro after being imported to the timeline.
+In this way, we can fix the video that does not fit between audio and visual in Adobe Premiere Pro.
 This method can be done in a short time and without the need for additional applications such as handbrake or similar converters.

-This out-of-sync audio and visual problem are generally caused by an unstable recording process, resulting in an unstable framerate.
+This out-of-sync audio and visual problem is generally caused by an unstable recording process, resulting in an unstable framerate.
 This unstable framerate ends up making audio and visuals that don't match/sync.

 If you play it on a regular video player, you won't see this problem, but if you put it in a video editor application like Adobe Premiere Pro, you'll see the damage.
 Therefore, from now on make sure the PC / laptop used for recording is in a fit state and there are not many disturbances in the system.